-Cell Renderer's and Cell Editors, the former for showing the data, the latter for editing the data.
+Cell Renderer's are for displaying data and Cell Editors are for editing data.
 If your application is for showing data only, such as a reporting application, then you will not need to use cell editors.
-If you are editing your data like a spreadsheet, then cell editors are going to be your best friend as you build your application using ag-Grid.
+If you are editing your data like a spreadsheet, then you will need Cell Editors to do the editing.

 You configure cell editors as part of the column definition and can be one of the following:

 undefined / null: The grid uses the default text cell editor.

 string: The name of a cell renderer registered with the grid.

 Class: Provide your own cell renderer component directly without registering.

 The simplest way to enable editing is by providing

 colDef.editable=true by doing so all the cells

 It is possible to have only a few cells in a column editable, to do so, instead of